AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```

-### Consuming the APIs provided by InDesign Cloud Services
+## Consume the APIs provided by InDesign Cloud Services
 You can find the detailed [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
-Sample request for some of the APIs are provided below:
+Here are some sample requests for the APIs :

-#### PDF rendition using pre-signed URL
+### PDF rendition using pre-signed URL
 Creates and returns new PDF from a specific InDesign document.
-The following example is using pre-signed URL and a custom font
+The following example uses pre-signed URL and a custom font
 ```curl
 curl --location --request POST 'https://indesign.adobe.io/api/v1/capability/indesign/rendition/pdf' \
 --header 'Authorization: bearer <YOUR_OAUTH_TOKEN>' \